 Tiring travel into London and increasing parking restrictions for would-be customers encouraged me to risk deserting London and opt for a shop close to my home.
 In 1988 I found one in Bridge Road, East Molesey, opposite Hampton Court Palace.

-From then into the 1990’s I crossed the Atlantic dozens of times, attending all the American specialist fairs held in New Jersey, Chicago Florida and California; exporting two air-containers of good Americana to London on every trip.
-These visits brought me into contact with all the major U.S. collectors.
-In the late 90’s I added the German Fair at Rudesheim near Bingen to my annual itinerary, taking stalls for several years to both buy and sell.
+From then into the 1990’s I crossed the Atlantic dozens of times, attending all the American specialist fairs held in New Jersey, Chicago Florida and California; exporting two air-containers of interesting Americana to London on every trip.
+These visits brought me into contact with many of the major U.S. collectors.
+In the late 90’s I added the German Fair at Rudesheim near Bingen to my annual itinerary, taking stalls there for several years to both buy and sell.

-I ran the Bridge Road shop for an unbelievable fourteen years until 2002 when the business of working every Saturday began to wear thin.
-The internet now made long-distance selling by photography easy for the first time.
+I ran the Bridge Road shop for an unbelievable fourteen years until 2002 when the business of working every Saturday finally defeated me.
+The internet now made long-distance selling easy for the first time.
 I took my business home to Thames Ditton just one mile down the road.

 1998 The centenary of HMV brings some nice publicity

-One thing I can promise you is that I have a lifetime of knowledge and experience- around thirty five years from my earliest collecting days- handling just about everything that the hobby embraces and can almost certainly help you locate whatever you seek or sell whatever you wish to dispose of.
-I now spend a great deal of time driving around the country visiting collectors and picking up new stock... back to the future!
+One thing I can promise you is that I have a lifetime of knowledge and experience- now around forty five years from my earliest collecting days- handling just about everything that the hobby embraces and can almost certainly help you locate whatever you seek or sell whatever you wish to dispose of.